 Viskase is a worldwide leader in the production and sale of cellulosic, fibrous and plastic casings for the processed meat and poultry industry.
-Viskase operates nine manufacturing facilities and nine distribution centers throughout North America, Europe, South America and Asia.
+Viskase operates nine manufacturing facilities, six distribution centers and three service centers throughout North America, Europe, South America and Asia.
 Viskase provides value-added support services relating to these products for some of the world's largest global consumer products companies.
 Viskase believes it is one of the two largest worldwide producers of non-edible cellulosic casings for processed meats and one of the three largest manufacturers of non-edible fibrous casings.